aleph2c/miros/doc/recipes.rst

     :target: _static/state_recipe_1.pdf
     :align: center

-Here is the miros code for the above diagram.
+Every state function, must at least describe where it is situated in the HSM hierarchy.
+Here is the miros code for the above diagram:

 .. code-block:: python
   :emphasize-lines: 2, 7